How to Plan the Best Trip to Ha’apai

 Ha’apai might look like a five-star destination, but travellers can certainly experience it even with a backpacker budget.
 Lifuka and Foa Islands are scattered with free and interesting archaeological sites, while those staying at a resort will find that many of the ways to spend time with activities included in the stay, including kayaking, stand-up paddleboarding, snorkelling, island walks and more.
 Get more tips for visiting the islands while keeping the costs low in The Guide to Ha’apai on a Budget.

-Learn more about each activity and more in the 10 Free & Cheap Things To Do in Ha’apai.
+Learn more about each activity and more in the 10 Free & Cheap Things to Do in Ha’apai.

 Cheap Accommodation in Ha’apai